-Obviously that didn't turn out to be the case, and we're seeing plenty of stunning OLED models hitting the market, even if price points are still taking an age to drop within reach of regular consumers.
+That's because we saw plenty of stunning OLED models hit the market back in 2021 alone and the line-up for 2022 looks even stronger.
+Although price points are still taking an age to drop within reach of regular consumers.

 That trend is always going to be good news for the consumer, though manufacturers may have other things in mind.

 LG's rollable OLED – which unfurls out of a box, either on the floor or ceiling – has now released in South Korea, with a wider release seeming likely soon.
 New form factors like these, including even transparent panels, are forever in the works, though not all of these experimental ideas end up making it to market.

 Samsung is one of several TV makers looking to develop what's called QD-OLED: a new type of OLED panel that uses quantum dot emitters to improve brightness.
 The tech is very much in development, but when it arrives, it could meld the competing QLED and OLED technologies and render previous methods of production obsolete.

 Many companies and researchers are also actively working to make OLED even better and brighter.
 OLED TVs are notorious for their dim output, but there's promising news from researchers at the University of Michigan.

 A team has developed a new electrode that can 'liberate' 20% more light from respective screens at the same time as increasing energy efficiency and improving the battery life of OLED displays.
 Right now this only applies to portable displays – smartphones and the like – but it's a good step for TVs too.

 - Plasma vs OLED: how have televisions improved?